Places to go if you have time to waste. And you do, or else you wouldn't be here.

 Angling links

-If you want a crash course in managing your email, you should visit the Flyfish Listserv home page and subscribe at once.
+You should visit the Flyfish Listserv home page and subscribe at once.
 You might also visit the FF@ History Page, a work in progress by Tim Cavileer.

 Joel Dunn earns his sainthood by maintaining the Flyfish List archives.